Human Society & Vaiṣṇava Dharma (Third Essay)

 The Livelihood of Householder Vaiṣṇavas (Gṛhastha Vaiṣṇava-digera Jīvanavṛtti)

-‘Gṛhastha Vaiṣṇava-digera Jīvanavṛtti (The Livelihood of Householder Vaiṣṇavas)' was first published in Sajjana Toṣaṇi, Vo.7, issues 1 and 2 in 1895.
-Herein Bhaktivinoda Ṭhākura discusses the proper occupational duties of householders, and especially those who are in government service.
-He also speaks against bribery and corruption in high office according to the teachings of Mahāprabhu.
+Bhaktivinoda Ṭhākura discusses the proper occupational duties of householders, and especially those in government service.
+He speaks against bribery and corruption in high office according to the teachings of Mahāprabhu, emphasising the ethical responsibilities incumbent upon Vaiṣṇava practitioners engaged in worldly employment.
+First published in Sajjana Toṣaṇī, Vol. 7, Issues 1 and 2, 1895.

 The Brāhmaṇa and the Vaiṣṇava – Both are Completely Vedic (Brāhmaṇa u Vaiṣṇava – Ubhaye-i Sampūrṇa Vaidika)

-'Sādhu Śikṣā (Holy Teachings)' was first published in Sajjana Toṣaṇi, Vo.5. issues 10,11 and 12, in 1893.
-In this article, Bhaktivinoda Ṭhākura talks about the two ways a sādhu teaches, and explains how the conduct of a Vaiṣṇava is most important.
-At the end of the article, he gives a selection of ślokas from Śrī Caitanya-caritāmṛta and Śrī Caitanya-bhāgavata that clarify his point.
+In this article, Bhaktivinoda Ṭhākura discusses the two ways in which a sādhu teaches, and explains how the conduct of a Vaiṣṇava is of paramount importance.
+He emphasises that the exemplary behaviour of practitioners is central to spiritual instruction.
+At the conclusion of the piece, he provides a selection of ślokas from Śrī Caitanya-caritāmṛta and Śrī Caitanya-bhāgavata to substantiate his arguments.
+First published in Sajjana Toṣaṇī, Vol. 5, Issues 10, 11 and 12, 1893.